vansh1/JSParser/README.md

 # JSParser

-A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
+A python 3 updated script with no errors using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 Useful for easily discovering AJAX requests when performing security research or bug bounty hunting.

 # Dependencies